antonangel/Releases-Regex/README.md

 > [!CAUTION]
 > This repo is **not** a general TRaSH Guides repository.
 It is **only for regex patterns** that help filter and prioritize **high-quality releases** based on TRaSH's recommendations.

+> [!NOTE]
+> To use these regexes in DMM, remove spaces inside any square brackets if present in the regex.

 ---

 ## 📂 Regex Lists